An insurance company that offers health coverage to opposite-sex spouses must do the same for same-sex spouses.

 In most cases, a married couple has to file a joint federal tax return to be eligible for a premium tax credits and other savings on a Marketplace plans.
 Learn about the limited exceptions to the joint-filing rule.

 When you apply for coverage in the Marketplace, you’ll be asked if you’re married.
-If you and your spouse plan to file a joint federal tax return for 2016, select “yes.”
+If you and your spouse plan to file a joint federal tax return, select “yes.”

 Get more information about answering Marketplace application questions about your family and household.